 Remember when you used to have to be super selective about the photos you took, because you only had a 12 photo roll in your camera?
 And you knew you’d need to pay to have it developed and printed later so you wanted to make each picture count?
 I can hardly remember those days either.
 Now, I can easily shoot a thousand pictures on a weekend away between my camera and my iPhone!
 I mean, that’s too many pictures, but it’s better than wasting a whole printed photo on your boyfriend’s hand in front of the lens, right?

 Travelling and photography go hand-in-hand and whether we want to admit it or not, modern travellers all secretly like to return home with our Instagram feeds looking at least a little like a travel catalogue.
 Some even buy Instagram likes to make their posts look even better.
 Whether you’re a budding travel blogger or just a regular girl with a vested interest in your Instagram aesthetic, you want to take – and be in – nice pictures when you travel.
 And there’s nothing wrong with that.
+Nice pictures often draw people to your account, so it makes sense to take some good content.
+Of course, for travel bloggers and influencers, this is more important.
+They have to take good pictures to make sure they get followers.
+To help them increase their audiences, some of them even use Upleap to improve their engagement on these pictures.
+That’s something that more people could use, especially if they’ve gone through the effort of taking beautiful photos.

 Do I travel just to take pictures?
 Of course not.
 But I do consider photography my hobby and passion.
 I love being inspired by new places and colours and architecture and landscapes.
 And I love sharing my pictures on Instagram!
 I really like finding interesting places when I travel, and I like to take interesting pictures of iconic landmarks.